ThePigFarmer/OpenSeedView/README.md

 # OpenSeedView
 This project is in developement.
-The goal is to have a working planter monitor sutible for use.
+The goal is to have a working planter monitor suitable for use.
 It can be run on a tablet with AgOpenGPS (check it out on github).

 # Contributing suggestions for developers
 It is reccomended to create a virtual environment to keep module versions isolated: